cuilandebu/EAGLE-rotation-curve-data/README.md

    c.
 Publication related to data particle: The EAGLE team (2017) \
       https://arxiv.org/abs/1706.09899 \

-I have been extract the rotation curve for 667 galaxies but I only use 207 galaxies.
-The difference is on morphology of galaxies.
-I only select rotational supported galaxies.
+I have been extract the rotation curve for 667 galaxies but I only use 207 galaxies at my final project.
+The difference is on morphology of galaxies, characterizing by parameter KappaCoRot.
+I only select rotational supported galaxies with KappaCoRot $\geq$ 0.4.
 Below is the query command I entered in the database.

 SELECT \
      sh.GalaxyID, \